100 Mile Run Rabbit Run Race Information,

 Welcome to Our Little Event:

-Well, little bunnies, yup, Harvey decided that for some of you, 50 miles just wasn’t enough.
+Well, little bunnies, yup, for some of you, 50 miles just isn’t enough.
 So we’ve added a 100 mile run!
 We know it’s early, so please check back often, because we do update this a lot.
 But please check out our Run, Rabbit, Run Runner’s Manual elsewhere on this website for everything you and your friends, family and crew need to know about this year’s race.

 Tortoises and Hares: